webula-cz/smallbackup/README.md

 ## Settings

-* Default backups folder `storage/app/uploads/protected/backup`
+* Default backups folder `storage/app/backup`
 * Default cleanup interval `7 days`

-You can download created backups from plugin Settings tabs Database and Theme or you can get it directly from backup folder (eg. with FTP).
+You can download created backups from plugin Settings tabs Database, Theme and Storage or you can get it directly from backup folder (eg. with FTP).

+It's recommended to put your backup folder into .htaccess' *Black listed folders*, e.g. `RewriteRule ^storage/app/backup/.* index.php [L,NC]`.

 ## How to make backups